jiruifu/jiruifu.github.io/_pages/publications.md

 ---
 layout: archive
-title: "Publications"
+title: "Publications (Under Constructon, will have more information soon)"
 permalink: /publications/
 author_profile: true
 ---

-  ## Under construction, will be available soon

 {% if site.author.googlescholar %}